-These Traeger grilled shrimp tacos are a perfect light and refreshing dish to serve up.
-The shrimp is cooked perfectly and seasoned with a chili margarita seasoning and is an easy seafood dish to transform your Taco Tuesday.
+These Traeger grilled shrimp tacos are a wonderful addition to your taco night.
+The shrimp is cooked perfectly and seasoned with a chili margarita seasoning and it is such an easy seafood dish to transform your Taco Tuesday.

 Grilled Shrimp Tacos